-The tourism promotion effort of Buffalo, New York, carries the tagline “Unexpected Buffalo,” and during a recent trip to the northern Empire State city, Meetings Today got a taste of how the destination may surprise attendees with its eye-opening offerings.
+The tourism promotion effort of Buffalo, New York, carries the tagline “Unexpected Buffalo,” and during a recent trip to the western Empire State city, Meetings Today got a taste of how the destination may surprise attendees with its eye-opening offerings.

 Meetings Today got the rare opportunity to participate in Visit Buffalo Niagara’s annual Customer Advisory Council meeting, during which meeting planners and local hospitality industry stakeholders met to discuss the success and challenges facing Buffalo’s meeting effort and provide input on how to move forward to improve the product.

 Ask someone what their impressions of Buffalo are and you’re probably going to hear about its signature snack, Buffalo wings—they’re just called “wings” here, and please, no ranch dressing!
 Or maybe perceptions of the destination’s notoriously snowy winters and urban challenges stemming from its reemergence from an industrial past.
 Or perhaps Buffalo’s status as the gateway city to the massive leisure tourism draw of Niagara Falls.

 But what people may not know is that the city is filled with beautiful green parks designed by the famed Frederick Law Olmsted, architect of New York City’s Central Park, among other groundbreaking, progressive urban greenspaces.
 Buffalo boasts six Olmsted-designed parks as part of its Buffalo Olmsted Parks Conservatory.

 [Related: Buffalo-Niagara Architectural and Natural Landmarks Are Built for Groups]

 The city is also home to a thriving theater scene, with about 20 theater companies serving a population of approximately 250,000, making it a draw for major productions before and after they play in New York City.